210041258/BTD/UI-AHMED-/README.md

 ## Notes
 1. **Photo Reader:** Selects images with the highest probability for optimal reading.
-2. **RGB vs Grayscale:** Switching to grayscale can improve efficiency and naturalness of the processing.
-3. **Reporting:** Only the highest probability reading is included in the report.
+2. **Reporting:** Only the highest probability reading is included in the report.
-4. **UX Enhancements:** The UI contains additional usability improvements.
+3. **UX Enhancements:** The UI contains additional usability improvements.

 ## Assets
 ```json